mdainese/academic-kickstart/content/home/about.md

 I'm currently a Senior Researcher at the EURAC Research

 My research focuses on ecology and conservation of plants and insects in terrestrial ecosystems.
-I am particularly interested in understanding the ecological consequences of environmental changes, including climate warming and land-use changes, on plant and insect biodiversity.
+I am particularly interested in understanding the ecological consequences of environmental changes, including climate warming and land-use change, on plant and insect biodiversity.